South Africa's ANC gathers to vote on new leader

-JOHANNESBURG, Dec 18 (Reuters) - Delegates of South Africa's ruling African National Congress (ANC) gathered on Sunday to choose a new party leader, pitting President Cyril Ramaphosa against former health minister Zweli Mkhize.
+JOHANNESBURG, Dec 18 (Reuters) - South Africa's ruling African National Congress delegates were engaged in last minute horse-trading as voting for a new party leader pitting President Cyril Ramaphosa against former health minister Zweli Mkhize began on Sunday.

 But this is no longer a certainty as the ANC's popularity has waned over that period and the party faces the possibility of losing its majority for the first time.

 More than 4,400 delegates at the ANC's five-day conference in Johannesburg must decide which of the two candidates is best placed to revive its fortunes.
-They will vote on Sunday after the ANC the two candidates late on Saturday.
+On Saturday they the two candidates ahead of Sunday's vote.

 Ramaphosa had been the favourite to win until he came under pressure to step down over a scandal involving the discovery of a stash of cash at his farm.
 Ramaphosa has denied any wrongdoing and has not been charged with any crimes.

-Zuma is facing inquiries over several corruption allegations, all of which he denies.
+Zuma also faces several corruption investigations relating to his nine years in office before Ramaphosa took over in 2018, all of which he denies.

-Mkhize emerged as the most powerful politician from the Zuma block.
-Ramaphosa suspended him over corruption allegations into COVID-19 tenders last year, charges the ex-minister denies.
+The 4,426 delegates will also vote for the other top six ANC positions, which include deputy president and national chairperson.

-(Reporting by Kopano Gumbi Writing by Nqobile Dludla Editing by Tim Cocks and Jane Merriman)
+(Additional reporting by Kopano Gumbi Editing by Tim Cocks and Jane Merriman)

 ((nqobile.dludla@thomsonreuters.com; +27103461066;))